iotaledger/iota/crates/iota-graphql-rpc/README.md

 ## Dev setup

 Note that we use compilation flags to determine the backend for Diesel.
-If you're using VS Code, make sure to update settings.json with the appropriate features - there should at least be a "pg_backend" (or other backend.)
+If you're using VS Code, make sure to update `settings.json` with the appropriate features - there should at least be a `pg_backend` (or other backend.)

 ```
 "rust-analyzer.cargo.features": ["pg_backend"]